rizsotto/Bear/README.md

 ------------

-The concept behind Bear is: to execute the original build command and intercept the `exec` calls issued by the build tool.
-To achieve that, Bear uses the `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES` mechanisms provided by the dynamic linker.
+The concept behind Bear is: to execute the original build command and intercept the command executions issued by the build tool.
+From the log of command executions it tries to identify the compiler calls and creates the final compilation database.

+For intercepting the compiler executions, Bear uses the `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES` mechanisms provided by the dynamic linker.
 When the dynamic linker is not working (because the executable is not a dynamically linked executable or security protection disables the linker) then Bear uses compiler wrappers to record the compiler calls.
 The wrapper